ingorichtsmeier/ingo-camunda-examples/projects/embedded-jee/README.md

 It deploys the ear to a running glassfish server into the domain `domain1` (it comes with the default installation).
 The maven glassfish plugin binds the deployment to the `package` phase.

-The undeployment is bind to the `clean` phase.
-If the ear was not deployed sucessfully before, `mvn clean` fails at undeploying.
+The undeployment is bind to the `clean` phase. **disabled now, see pom.xml: plugin/executions/execution/phase** (If the ear was not deployed sucessfully before, `mvn clean` fails at undeploying.)

 Known Issues
 ------------

 The executorConnectionFactory can not be injected into the ExecutorServiceBean.

+Reason must be resource-adapter-config in glassfish-resources.xml.
+The ExecutorServiceBean finds the reference to the connector-resource, the connector-resource gets the reference to the connector-connection-pool. (checked by changing the jndi-names).

 <h3>Useful Links</h3>